nikitavoloboev/data/docs/security/security.md

 - [z-tokens](https://github.com/volution/z-tokens) - Random tokens generation and related tools.
 - [How do you securely manage secrets in scripts and development environments?
 (2023)](https://lobste.rs/s/wi1r4a/how_do_you_securely_manage_secrets)
 - [Ask HN: How do you trust that your personal machine is not compromised?
 (2023)](https://news.ycombinator.com/item?id=34388866)
+- [Legitify](https://github.com/Legit-Labs/legitify) - Detect and remediate misconfigurations and security risks across all your GitHub assets.